trustyai-explainability/odh-trustyai-demos/3-DataDrift/kserve-demo/README.md

 2) `data_tag`: A string tag to reference this particular set of data.
 Here, we choose `"TRAINING"`
 3) `request`: A [KServe Inference Request](https://kserve.github.io/website/0.8/modelserving/inference_api/#inference-request-json-object), as if you were sending this data directly to the model server's `/infer` endpoint.
 4) `response`: (Optionally) the [KServe Inference Response](https://kserve.github.io/website/0.8/modelserving/inference_api/#inference-response-json-objectt) that is returned from sending the above request to the model.

-## Examining TrustyAI's Model Metadata
-We can verify that TrustyAI has received the data via `/info` endpoint:
-2) Query the `/info` endpoint: `curl $TRUSTY_ROUTE/info | jq ".[0].data"`.
-This will output a json file ([sample provided here](resources/info_response.json)) containing the following information for the model:
-   1) The names, data types, and positions of fields in the input and output
-   2) The observed values that these fields take (likely `null` in this case, indicating that there are too many unique feature values to merit enumerating)
-   3) The total number of input-output pairs observed, in our case, should be `1000`

 ## Label Data Fields
 As you can see, the models does not provide particularly useful field names for our inputs and outputs (all some form of `credit_inputs-x`).
 We can apply a set of _name mappings_ to these to apply meaningful names to the fields.
 This is done via POST'ing the `/info/names` endpoint: